ShawnChenXHC/report/report-draft.md

 to better engage with their customers.
 Among its many features, the Application derives much value from its Reporting Utilities.
-Easily accessible via the top navigation bar, the "Reports" sections of the Application shows various reports generated form the data the application has collected from its users.
+Easily accessible via the top navigation bar, the "Reports" sections of the Application shows various reports generated from the data the Application has collected from its users.

 Because the Application accommodates for different classes of users, the Reports section likewise will also show different reports depending on the specific roles and responsibilities of the current user.
 Here, the author would like to highlight the Management Reports.
-Accessed via the "Mgmt Reports" tab in the sliding side navigation bar (Figure 1.0), these reports are an indispensable source of information for users in an organizational role.
+Accessed via the "Management Reports" tab in the sliding side navigation bar (Figure 1.0), these reports are an indispensable source of information for users in an organizational role.

 **[INSERT FIGURE 1.0]**